Tuesday, September 16, 2025

 • My hands ( smile )

-• One of my wine racks to hang the pasta to dry.
-This tool was a last minute creative drying rack.
-In my next pasta making adventure, I will have the real thing and that is “Pasta Drying Rack”.
+• One of my wine racks is to hang the pasta to dry.
+This tool was a last-minute creative drying rack.
+In my next pasta-making adventure, I will have the real thing, and that is “Pasta Drying Rack”.

 Basic Pasta Recipe